It's A Celebrity Knockout 1975

 The fourth game - ‘Trampoline Football’ - was played individually over two minutes duration and witnessed television presenter Raymond Baxter presenting the Celebrities team’s Joker for play.
 The game featured two male competitors from each team and a trampoline located in front of an irregular-shaped goal, being higher vertically and narrower horizontally than that of a normal Football League goal.
 On the whistle, one of the male competitors had to kick footballs, which were being placed on the penalty spot by a female team-mate, towards the goal and score in the net.
 In opposition, on the trampoline, was a male team member who had to prevent the goals from being scored by bouncing up and down.
 A second opposition male could replace the first after one minute of elapsed time had passed.
 Goals would only be counted if the ball passed over the trampoline.
 Balls that passed under the trampoline would be discounted.
 The team scoring the greater number of goals within the permitted time would be declared the winners.

-The first heat of this fast-paced but straightforward game saw the participation of the Celebrities team represented by footballer Frank Worthington and actress Sally Geeson, with actor Robin Nedwell and disc jockey Ed 'Stewpot' Stewart in opposition for the Lord’s Taverners.
+The first heat of this fast-paced but straightforward game saw the participation of the Celebrities team represented by footballer Frank Worthington and actor Sally Geeson, with actor Robin Nedwell and disc jockey Ed 'Stewpot' Stewart in opposition for the Lord’s Taverners.
 From a total of thirty-nine balls kicked, only 20 were scored in the correct manner.

 The second heat featured the Lord’s Taverners team represented by the aforementioned Ed ‘Stewpot’ Stewart and George Layton being assisted by singer Anita Harris.
 In opposition for the Celebrities was retired Scottish-born Arsenal goalkeeper Bob Wilson.
 From the outset, the Lord’s Taverners flaunted the rules by having both their competitors kicking footballs alternately.
 However, even with two players shooting, Wilson was able to keep the score down to just three goals from nineteen essays.
 After 50 seconds of elapsed time pandemonium struck when the whole Lord’s Taverners team (and some of Wilson's own Celebrities team, including Frank Worthington) came on and started firing shots at him simultaneously!
 Wilson gamely tried to stop them, but despite his best efforts, he couldn't help but let in another 19 balls as they rained in from all angles for well over a minute.
 On announcing the result, referee Arthur Ellis stated with a big smile that "the score - and we're playing it serious, of course - The Lord's Taverners 22, Celebrities 20".
 He had counted the lot, despite the Taverners' flagrant disregard of the rule book.